 Our mission is to make luxury organic cotton products as affordable and accessible as possible.
 Affordability is the tipping point as it promotes access, which in turn creates demand and conversion to organic cotton.

-How long did it take to find a reliable and socially responsible manufacture that met your high standards of labor and quality?
+Q: How long did it take to find a reliable and socially responsible manufacture that met your high standards of labor and quality?

 To get the luxury value and feel right, sheets were purchased from high-end retailers such as Frette, Pottery Barn, Macy’s and others.
 The sheets were sent to a top international textile lab and deconstructed for thread counts, staple, weave and construction.